 *Assuming the Parenting Coordinator is a Counselor or Social Worker

-PCs were created to help the backlogged family court system that often does not know how to handle parents that, for example, keep calling their attorneys when their coparent shows up an hour late to a visit.
-It may be time to get a PC involved when parents are spending too much time and money in court, and have your attorney’s number on speed dial.
+PCs often help the backlogged family court system that does not know how to handle parents that, for example, keep calling their attorneys when their coparent shows up an hour late to a visit.
+It may be time to get a PC involved when parents are spending too much time and money in court, because they have their attorney’s number on speed dial.

 Parenting Coordinators are taught to look at all the angles and make decisions based on the welfare of the children.
 For many families, a Parenting Coordinator can bring order to a very chaotic situation.
 When the parents can’t seem to figure out how to get along, the best money spent may be to hire a Parenting Coordinator to help them mediate their parenting issues.

 If you need help mediating parenting issues with your coparent or need a Parenting Coordinator in Birmingham, AL email Sara at email@example.com for an appointment.